ryanlevee/python/README.md

 # Python Games: Anagram Hunt and Math Facts

-run either file in a terminal and have fun!
+run either file in your terminal and have fun!

 anagram_hunt.py